 Extract from Slightly Foxed Issue 28 © Huon Mallalieu 2010

-This article also appeared as a preface to Slightly Foxed Edition No. 12: Edward Ardizzone, The Young Ardizzone
+This article also appears as a preface to Plain Foxed Edition: Edward Ardizzone, The Young Ardizzone